 Mr. J.A.
-Stokes, a Civil Rights activist, will speak to Clemson University students, facutly, staff, and visitors on October 19, 2011, 7 pm, Tillman Hall Auditorium.
+Stokes, a Civil Rights activist, will speak to Clemson University students, faculty, staff, and visitors on October 19, 2011, 7 pm, Tillman Hall Auditorium.

 Stokes was one of the student leaders of the student strike at Robert Russa Moton High School (the black high school) in Farmville, Virginia, in April 1951.
 The strike led to a federal lawsuit by the students and their parents against segregated schools in Farmville, Davis v.
 School Board of Prince Edward County.
 This was one of the five cases decided by the Supreme Court in May 1954 under Brown v.
 Board of Education of Topeka.